SimonBlanke/Hyperactive/README.md

     ```

 - max_score = None
   - Possible parameter types: (float, None)
   - Maximum score until the optimization stops.
 The score will be checked after each completed iteration.

+- early_stopping=None
+  - (dict, None)
+  - Stops the optimization run early if it did not achive any score-improvement within the last iterations.
+The early_stopping-parameter enables to set three parameters:
+    - `n_iter_no_change`: Non-optional int-parameter.
+This marks the last n iterations to look for an improvement over the iterations that came before n.
+If the best score of the entire run is within those last n iterations the run will continue (until other stopping criteria are met), otherwise the run will stop.
+    - `tol_abs`: Optional float-paramter.
+The score must have improved at least this absolute tolerance in the last n iterations over the best score in the iterations before n.
+This is an absolute value, so 0.1 means an imporvement of 0.8 -> 0.9 is acceptable but 0.81 -> 0.9 would stop the run.
+    - `tol_rel`: Optional float-paramter.
+The score must have imporved at least this relative tolerance (in percentage) in the last n iterations over the best score in the iterations before n.
+This is a relative value, so 10 means an imporvement of 0.8 -> 0.88 is acceptable but 0.8 -> 0.87 would stop the run.

   - random_state = None
   - Possible parameter types: (int, None)
   - Random state for random processes in the random, numpy and scipy module.

 - memory = True
   - Possible parameter types: (bool)
   - Whether or not to use the "memory"-feature.
 The memory is a dictionary, which gets filled with parameters and scores during the optimization run.
 If the optimizer encounters a parameter that is already in the dictionary it just extracts the score instead of reevaluating the objective function (which can take a long time).
+If there are multiple jobs for the same objective function then the memory dictionary is automatically shared between the different processes.

 - memory_warm_start = None
   - Possible parameter types: (pandas dataframe, None)